-The Bloc Outpatient, which holds the Gold Seal of Accreditation from The Joint Commission (JCAHO) for quality of care and high standards of treatment, exists to support women and men on their road to recovery in a clinical setting, post-residential treatment.
+The Bloc Outpatient, which holds the Gold Seal of Accreditation from The Joint Commission (JCAHO) for quality of care and high standards of treatment, exists to support men on their road to recovery in a clinical setting, post-residential treatment.
 We offer a robust ten hours per week of intensive outpatient programing which provides rigorous recovery experiences in a setting where clients can put new skills into practice immediately.
 We specialize in CBT, ACT, DBT, and Trauma Interventions such as EMDR, but infuse experiential and psycho-educational/didactic components as well.

 Participants of the Bloc Outpatient Intensive Outpatient Program (IOP) will work with their treatment team to create an individualized treatment plan that will depend on their unique needs.
-Treatment includes group therapy, individual therapy, and case management.
+Treatment includes group therapy, individual therapy, adventuring, and case management.

 The following is a list of some of the topics and modalities that we use in our program of treatment.
 These topics and modalities are informed by best practices recognized in the contemporary field of addiction recovery and are evidence-based: